Public App review

 Keep in mind that the Public app does not have much in the way of stock market research tools beyond surfacing users’ commentary on trades.
 This is definitively not the best brokerage for day trading or any type of advanced technical and fundamental trading that relies heavily on data.

-- Commission-free trading on stocks, ETFs, and crypto
+- Commission-free trading on stocks, ETFs, crypto, and US treasuries

 - Invest in fractional shares with real-time execution